AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Asset-Measurements.md

 uid: AssetMeasurementsAndMeasurementsMapping
 ---

-# Asset Measurements and MeasurementsMapping
+# Asset Measurements and MeasurementMappings

 Measurements mapping is a child resource of an asset or asset type and is used to define specific measurements of interest.